skyellen/robwork-mirror/doc/manual/manual.hpp.md

 # Serialization # {#sec_rw_manual_serialization}
 There are two main structures for performing serialization in RobWork.

-Firstly, there is a XML DOM
+First, there is a XML DOM
 parser interface that lets you easily read and write XML data.
 This interface is used throughout RobWork for reading and writing well defined data exchange formats.
 The XML DOM parser should not be used as a class serialization structure but rather in properly defined